 Combines work done normally in the summer with ongoing course work that might include a research paper, a portfolio or a daily journal recording the internship experiences and the student's reactions to them, interviews with professionals, or book reviews.
 To qualify, a student must be in good standing academically at the time of application.

-201, 301, or 401.
-Professional Internship (1 hour).

-A work-related internship that must be at least 140 hours.
-At the end of the internship, the student will receive a grade of either Pass or Fail based on the written recommendation of the internship supervisor.
-To qualify, a student must be in good standing academically at the time of application.
-A student may complete no more than 3 professional internship courses during the student's tenure at Hampden-Sydney College.
+Pending approval, some internship courses will fulfill an "off the Hill" experiential learning requirement for graduation.
+For more information about this and other pre-professional academic credit, see the INTERNSHIP section of the catalogue and associated course listings.
 490. Directed Reading (1, 2, or 3 hours).
 Reading related to a particular course or topic in which the student is interested, the reading to be done under the supervision of a faculty member who assists in designing the student's program.